emanuelemessina/ReaShader/README.md

 <br>

-First, build VMA for both debug and release (to have the `.lib` files).

-Then, run CMake with build generation directory `/build/<os>` folder.
+Run CMake with build generation directory `/build/<os>` folder.
 <br>
 - For Windows: `<os>` is `win` , Compiler is **Visual Studio**
 - For Mac: `<os>` is `mac` , Compiler is **Xcode**

+Then build from the generated solution with the related IDE.

 <br>